 Bryson's most recent transformation has taken the golf world by storm.
-He has worked hard to gain muscle mass and strength which improved his club head speed, ball speed, and distance, while maintaining the accuracy and precision in his swing.
+He has worked hard to gain muscle mass and strength which improved his clubhead speed, ball speed, and distance while maintaining accuracy and precision in his swing.
 Bryson has brought his muscular strength and integrity to an all-time high to stay healthy throughout the long golf season.

 Roskopf and DeChambeau recognize that if there is a loss in range of motion, swing speed and accuracy could be compromised.
 Things appear to be going as planned — DeChambeau just smashed Tiger Woods longest average drive record last week in Detroit.

 Roskopf has DeChambeau work on is the Trunk Rotation machine.
 This machine focuses on the muscles that rotate the core.
 As we all know, the golf swing requires a great amount of strength and mobility in the muscles that rotate the core.
 By strengthening these muscles it can help close the feedback loop which enables DeChambeau the ability to be strong and stable from his hips to his thorax.

 Roskopf and DeChambeau have worked through activation techniques and exercises that enable Bryson to maintain strength and stability throughout his golf swing.
 These muscles are now able to tolerate greater amounts of force, and in turn, have improved his performance and will protect him from injury over time.

 "...if I wasn't activated, I would not be able to get to full end-range.
 So if you are dysfunctional when you're working out, [you could be] adding more and more dysfunction to your system; rather than being stable, functional, testing strong through end-ranges of motion before working out — you're adding proper stress to your system..."
 DeChambeau explains while training with Roskopf in Denver, Colorado at the Muscle Activation Techniques Headquarters.